When others are responsible for injuries

 The Plan’s rights to recover in these situations are based on the terms of this health plan contract, as well as the provisions of the Federal statutes governing the FEHB Program.
 The rights set forth in this section of the health benefit contract are a condition of, and a limitation on, your eligibility for benefits.

 The provisions of this section apply to all current or former plan participants and also to the parents, guardian, or other representative of a dependent child who incurs claims and is or has been covered by the Plan.
-The Plan’s right to recover (whether by subrogation or reimbursement) shall apply to the personal representative of your estate, your decedents, minors, and incompetent or disabled persons.
+The Plan’s right to recover (whether by subrogation or reimbursement) shall apply to the personal representative or administrator of your estate, your decedents, your heirs, your descendants, your beneficiaries, minors, and incompetent or disabled persons.
 “You” or “your” includes anyone on whose behalf the plan pays benefits.
+These provisions will apply to all claims arising from your illness or injury, including, but not limited to, wrongful death, survival, or survivorship claims brought on your, your estate’s, or your heir’s behalf, regardless of whether medical expenses were or could be claimed.
 No adult covered person hereunder may assign any rights that it may have to recover medical expenses from any tortfeasor or other person or entity to any minor child or children of said adult covered person without the prior express written consent of the Plan.
 Benefits are extended to a covered individual on the condition that the FEHB carrier may pursue and receive reimbursement and subrogation recoveries pursuant to the contract.

 The FEHB Plan’s rights to pursue reimbursement and subrogation recoveries arise upon the occurrence of the following: